fi1ingcabinet/acsm_to_kindle/README.md

 Javascript only implementation to convert ascm to Kindle

 -Y    1.
-Upload the ascm epub file
--Y    1.1.
-"JSZip example the File API_edited.html" unzip the file
+"Reading a local file with the File API_v2.html" Upload the ascm epub file -Y    1.1. unzip the file
 -    1.2.
 -    2. (IF ENCRYPTED) Locate encryption key and create book
 -    2.1.
 If the book elements are encrypted get the key from rights.xml